13 Short Haircut Ideas For When You Need A Fresh Start

 When cuffing season suddenly turns to Chinese food for one — à la Ariana Grande and Pete Davidson — the best way to move on with total confidence, in Ari's Thank U, Next style, is to make a salon appointment for a breakup cut.
 And in this case, stick to the mantra: the shorter, the chicer.

-Ahead, we've compiled a comprehensive list of short hair inspiration ranging in length from blunt bobs to razored pixies.
-Whether you're looking for a new look to bring into 2019 or a breakup-fueled style to manifest your clean slate, scroll through to find the cut that'll have you amped to chop it all off.
+Ahead, we've compiled a comprehensive list of short hair inspo from blunt bobs to razored pixies.
+Whether you're looking for a new look to bring into 2019 or a breakup-fuelled style to manifest your clean slate, scroll through to find the cut that'll have you inspired to chop it all off.